dexie/dexie-website/docs/StorageManager.md

 ## What is "storage" and how does it apply to Dexie?

 Dexie is just a wrapper for IndexedDB and enables the creation of (and access to) client databases in your browser.
-These databases are bound to a certain origin - the part of the URL before its path starts (for example, http://dexie.org is the origin of this page).
-Each origin can contain various storages, for example localStorage, indexedDB databases, etc. All of these APIs put their data in a common [box](https://storage.spec.whatwg.org/#introduction) that is bound to the origin of the page.
-This box has a  mode that can be either "persistent" or "best-effort".
+StorageManager is a way to configure how IndexedDB will store its data for any database at on your web-site or app.

 ## Prohibit Unwanted Dialogs?